John Richard Easonsmith: Early life

 John Richard Easonsmith was born in Bristol, England, on 12 April 1909, the son of George Easonsmith, a printer, and Daisy Easonsmith.
 He received his education at Mill Hill School in London, and Clifton College, Bristol.
 After leaving school he joined W.D. and H.O.
-Wills a British a tobacco importer and cigarette manufacturer in Bristol.
+Wills a British tobacco importer and cigarette manufacturer in Bristol.
 Afterwards he entered the wine trade as a salesman with the Emu Australian Wine Company Limited.
 Recreationally he was a member and played for the Clifton Rugby Football Club.
 He married Honor Gertrude Marsh and together they had a daughter.

 Military career

-On the outbreak of the World War II in September 1939 Easonsmith joined the 4th Battalion Gloucestershire Regiment, a Territorial Army unit, that subsequently was converted to the 66th Search Light Regiment Royal Artillery.
+On the outbreak of the World War II in September 1939, Easonsmith joined the 4th Battalion Gloucestershire Regiment, a Territorial Army unit, that subsequently was converted to the 66th Search Light Regiment Royal Artillery.
 By August 1940 he had been promoted to the rank of sergeant and recommended for a commission, at the same time transferring to the Royal Tank Regiment.
 Having completed his officer training he received a commission as a subaltern in July 1940, and was posted to Egypt to take part in the British Empire's North Africa Campaign in December 1940.
-In March 1941 he applied for a transfer into the behind-enemy-lines reconnaissance unit the Long Range Desert Group.
+In March 1941 he applied for a transfer into the behind-enemy-lines reconnaissance unit the Long Range Desert Group (LRDG).

 In August he was promoted to the rank of captain.
-He took part in the L.R.D.G.'s New Zealander 'R1' Patrol's mission to pick up a detachment of the Special Air Service Regiment after that regiment's failed "Operation Squatter" raid against Axis desert airfields in November 1941.
+He took part in the LRDG's New Zealander 'R1' Patrol's mission to pick up a detachment of the Special Air Service Regiment after that regiment's failed "Operation Squatter" raid against Axis desert airfields in November 1941.
 In December 1941 he was awarded the Military Cross for gallantry in action.
 Easonsmith led the Barce Raid.
 He was promoted to the rank of Major in October 1942, and in November 1942 was awarded the Distinguished Service Order.
 In October 1943 he was promoted to lieutenant colonel, and was appointed as the Commanding Officer of the Long Range Desert Group, as the unit left the North Africa theatre, and embarked upon the Dodecanese Campaign, landing on the island of Leros.